 STORAGE

-When the kit is received place the lyophilized IgG1 stock vial in a -20 °C to -80 °C freezer.
-Store all remaining kit components in a refrigerator at 4 °C. The test kit will remain stable until the expiration date provided that the components are stored as described.
-The microtiter plate should be kept in a sealed bag with desiccant to minimize exposure to damp air.
+The test kit will remain stable until the expiration date provided that the components are stored at 4 °C. The microtiter plate should be kept in a sealed bag with desiccant to minimize exposure to damp air.

 GENERAL INSTRUCTIONS